-Extend the status of personhood to human foetuses and infants.
+Extend the status of personhood to human fetuses and infants.
 A moral status on the possession of potential rather than actual, full-fledged personhood.
 In short, we don’t treat what we perceive as potential life, the same way we would treat life itself.
 Two examples are as follows:

 - We treat them differently uprooting a jack seed is not the same as curring down a full grown jack tree.
 Plunging an egg into boiling water not the same as putting a live chicken in boiling water.

-In my view in the early part of pregnancy what we have is only potential life, not life.
+According to FCN member views, the early part of pregnancy what we have is only potential life, not life.
 The simplest test is viability – at what age will a premature baby survive?
-In Britain this is 24 weeks – around 80% survive – but with significant risks (Sri Lanka penal code defines viability as 28 weeks) Sri Lanka College of Paediatricians says mortality abt 50-100%.
+In Britain this is 24 weeks – around 80% survive – but with significant risks (Sri Lanka penal code defines viability as 28 weeks) Sri Lanka College of Paediatricians says mortality about 50-100%.